Top 40 Greatest Music Albums by oldehamme

 • #Sponsored

 Song for song, the best album by the best band of all.
-The rhythm section of Paul and Ringo was wound tighter than ever, especially on John's songs.
-It was the first Beatles album to truly break free from their 2 guitar + bass + drum arrangements and it shows how they would come to master so many idioms beyond pop music.
+It was the first Beatles album to truly break free from their 2 guitar + bass + drum arrangements, showing how they would come to master so many idioms beyond pop music.
 Every new arrangement bears fruit: the unaccompanied string octet on "Eleanor Rigby," the brass section that punctuates "Got To Get You Into My Life," the reversing tape loops on "Tomorrow Never knows," and so on.
 And no one remembered after Sgt.
 Pepper, but this was truly the first Beatles record that treated the album as a complete piece.
 Individually, the songs are remarkable; as a group, they achieve perfection.
 [First added to this chart: 03/14/2013]

 Year of Release: